danielloera/custom-scrape/README.md

-# scrape-notify
+# custom-scrape
-Modular notifying web scraper for item listings.
+Modular/custom web scraper for item listings only needing a json config.